 The Unexpected Heroes

 When this treatment masque (review) first debuted as a pre-launch free gift it was shrouded in mystery.
 There was no name on the bottle nor an inci list on the box and all we got was instructions on how to use it and what it does.
 Before this incident with my skin I had been using this about once or twice a week and really liked it.
 It’s an overnight masque designed to address uneven skin tone and “stressed” skin and it definitely made my complexion noticeably more “glow-y” after each use, so enlisting it to fix my skin was an easy choice.
 The star ingredient in this masque is Lactococcus Ferment Lysate, which is a fairly new probiotic ingredient that promotes accelerated skin renewal, improved skin barrier function and cell cohesion, as well as increased epidermal growth for better skin health and quality.
 It also encourages the shedding of dead skin cells without causing any of the usual side effects seen with this type of product.
 This is why I chose this over traditional acids and retinols in the beginning because the last thing I wanted was to cause any more irritation or inflammation that would cause purging or another reaction.
 I wanted to get rid of the hyperpigmentation quickly but carefully and this helped a lot.
-I could kick myself for not signing up to the Victoria Health waitlist for this because they very generously sent it out to those on the list pre-release again and now I’m almost half way through with absolutely no idea of when it launches!
 Luckily, Lactococcus Ferment Lysate is also the main ingredient in NIOD‘s acid and retinol alternative NAAP serum (review), so I’ll be using a mix of the two until I can repurchase the masque.

 Ingredients: Lactococcus Ferment Lysate, Dimethicone, Centaurea Cyanus Flower Water, Glycerin, Dimethicone/Vinyl Dimethicone Crosspolymer, Hydrooxyethyl Acrylate/Sodium Acryloyldimethyl Taurate Copolymer, Propanediol, Aqua (Water), Pentylene Glycol, Origanum Vulgare Leaf Extract, Leontopodium Alpinum Callus Culture Extract, Plantar Lanceolata Leaf Extract, Melanin, Sodium Hyaluronate, Arginine, Sodium Chloride, Isohexadecane, Polysorbate 60, Xantham Gum, Citric Acid, Ethoxydiglycol, PPG-26-Buteth-26, PEG-40 Hydrogenated Castor Oil, Potassium Sorbet, Sodium Benzoate, Ethylhexylglycerin, Phenoxyethanol, Chlorphensein.